 Nearly a third of women would rather tell their partner they are sexually disappointed than confess to money worries within their relationship, concluded a 2015 survey by investment company Fidelity.
 Such is the potential for an almighty fallout over who ends up buying the next big shop that many people avoid the topic of money altogether.

-As tempting as it is to bury our heads in the sand, confronting this subject with your partner is becoming more vital than ever, not least to maintain your financial autonomy in a relationship.
+As tempting as it is to bury our heads in the sand, confronting this subject with your partner is becoming more vital than ever, not least to maintain your financial autonomy in a relationship and even more so in the current economic climate.

 If you get divorced you can claim financial support from your ex-partner, and any assets either of you own in your own name, such as a property or savings, may be divided up.
 Similarly you will automatically inherit your spouse’s money and home if they die.
 Not so if you are cohabiting.
 So you have to set the rules yourself, and it can be a challenge.